 The Company continues to focus on building a culture of innovation across its talent value chain, through programs like:

-• TCS Techvantage Program: Launched for fostering engineering talent within the Company.
+• TCS TechVantage Program: Launched for fostering engineering talent within the Company.
 The program recognizes technology talent within the Company by encouraging them to submit technical papers that are adjudged and awarded by a jury of peers.
-Through this program, over 22,000 technologists were engaged across the Company.
+Through this programme, over 22,000 technologists were engaged across the Company.
+The Company has filed for over 700 patents this year and published over 300 papers in top-tier international conferences and journals.

-• The 12th season of TCS CodeVita™, a global programming contest saw huge global participation.
+• The 13th season of TCS CodeVita™, a global programming contest saw huge global participation.
+TCS CodeVita™ 2025 was

 Future course of action

-The Company will continue to invest in foundational technologies through its FoT initiatives, especially in the areas of AI, quantum computing, sensing, communications and experience, and thereby stay ahead of the curve in technologies of relevance to its customers.
-Through FoW initiatives, the Company will continue to invent and adopt next practices in new areas of work through technology infusion.
+The Company will continue to invest in the areas of AI (Gen AI and Physical AI), quantum computing, engineering, products & platforms and sovereign, thereby staying ahead of the curve in technologies of relevance to its customers.

 Expenditure on R&D

-Expenditure incurred in the R&D centers and innovation centers of the Company during FY 2025 and FY 2024 is given below:
+Expenditure incurred in the R&D centres and innovation centres of the Company during FY 2026 and FY 2025 is given below:

 Expenditure on R&D and innovation